Kiuwan logo

 ⚠️ Problems With AI-Generated Code

 The gravest danger of coding with AI is its security vulnerabilities.
 According to a 2022 study, people who used AI assistants to write code falsely believed their code was more secure than those who didn’t.
-This false sense of security is a serious issue for businesses that are attempting to write compliant code for mission-critical operations.
+This false sense of security is a serious issue for businesses attempting to write compliant code for mission-critical operations.

 The speed at which generative AI produces code is also a security risk.
 AI can create code to be released into production in a fraction of the time humans require, eliminating many of the safety measures implicit in the slower, more contemplative human pace.